Domingos Passos: Return

 Passos then moved to São Paulo, where anarchism still had a great influence in the labor movement, helping local activists refound the São Paulo Workers' Federation and create a Pro-Sacco and Vanzetti Agitation Committee.
 Also in 1927, Passos was nominated by Domingos Brás to represent Brazil as a delegate in the Continental Libertarian Conference organized by the Mexican General Confederation of Workers and the Argentine Regional Workers' Federation, but the Brazilian anarchists were unable to raise funds to support his travel costs.
 The anarchist journal A Plebe attributed the indifference facing that conference to the "amorphous organizations that have no other horizon than the narrow circle of its own corporations" and the "associations enslaved under the rule of Bolshevik politicking".

 Passos was arrested during an August 1927 demonstration in support of Sacco and Vanzetti at Largo do Brás.
 His prison was justified by the "Miscreant Law", approved under the government of Washington Luís, which imposed serious restrictions to freedom of press and assembly, typifying the crimes of "deviate workers from the establishments in which they are employed through threats and embarrassment" and "causing or provoking ceasing or suspension of work through threats or violence to impose on workers or employers an increase or decrease of services or wages".
-Passos was taken to the Rua Barão de Jaguara police station, knowned as "Bastille of Cambuci", and remained there for forty days.
+Passos was taken to the Rua Barão de Jaguara police station, known as "Bastille of Cambuci", and remained there for forty days.
 After his release, he travelled to Pelotas in January 1928 to took part in the Fourth Workers' Congress of Rio Grande do Sul.
 Passos returned to São Paulo right after this congress and was arrested once again, alongside the shoemaker Affonso Festa.
 By orders of Ibrahim de Almeida Nobre, who was in charge of the Department for Political and Social Order (Portuguese: Departamento de Ordem Política e Social, or DOPS) at the time, Passos remained incommunicable in a dark, windowless cell of the Cambuci police station, receiving food only once a day.